 Note: This post documents Joseph’s life and dreams as given in the Bible.
-If you would like insights from the story in relation to your dream and purpose read here.
+To know how you can discover God’s purpose for your life follow this.
 To get a detailed description of the dreams and the rest of Joseph’s life (Book) visit this page.
-To know more about God’s plan in the midst of Joseph’s pain (and our own) follow this.
+To know more about God’s plan in the midst of Joseph’s pain (and our own) go here.

 Jacob settled in the land of Canaan.
 He had children from both Leah and Rachel.
 Joseph was one of his twelve sons and had a younger brother named Benjamin, who was the only other child of Rachel.
 Joseph therefore had many half-brothers.